Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Experiment

-Here, we apply this method and other methods to the simulation data for which the true function is known and compare them.
+Here, we applied this method and other methods to the simulation data for which the true function is known and compared them.
 A comparison was performed on data with complex nonlinear functions.

 The four models used are:

 \textbf{Model 1}: Linear regression

 \textbf{Model 2}: Random Forest regression with 100 trees